Welcome to MacroView Case and Matter 365

 Step 2: Add your SharePoint Online (Office 365) server

-In this step you will enter your SharePoint Online (Office 365) tenancy details to use with MacroView DMF.
-Once configured, the tenancy will display in the MacroView tree view allowing you to interact with your SharePoint environment.
+In this step you will enter your SharePoint Online (Office 365) tenant details to use with MacroView DMF.
+Once configured, the tenant will display in the MacroView tree view allowing you to interact with your SharePoint environment.

 - First, double-click on the MacroView DMF desktop icon to open MacroView DMF Explorer.

 - Open the File menu, choose Options and go to the Servers tab.